PAX: Compiling Perl Again, This Time for Real

 • loops

-• benchmark artifacts
+• benchmark artefacts

 • partial compiler theory